scheleaap/ansible-role-mopidy/README.md

 --- | ---
 `mopidy_audio_output` | The audio output to use.
 Default: `autoaudiosink`.
 For [Snapcast](https://github.com/badaix/snapcast), use `output = audioresample ! audioconvert ! audio/x-raw,rate=48000,channels=2,format=S16LE ! wavenc ! filesink location=/tmp/snapfifo`.

+Use https://www.mopidy.com/authenticate/ to generate tokens for SoundCloud and/or Spotify.

 ## Dependencies